Born To: Shelbi and Collin

 Multiple on-call positions available.
 Works various hours as needed.
 The Certified Wellness Exercise Instructor provides qualified instruction of safe and effective exercise to all participants of the general healthy public, offers exercise modification to fit individual needs of participants, and helps foster a commitment to fitness as a lifelong goal.
 Develops class goals, and determines what students can expect to gain from program.
 Class activity/choreography is well planned to ensure movement safety and sequencing.
 Teaching experience or experience at being in front of people, or some type of leadership skills preferred.
 Background in exercise or an interest in exercise preferred and must hold a certification for some type of class teaching.

 Multiple on-call positions available.
 Work nights and weekends as needed.
 Responsible for the health, safety, and welfare of those using the Petersen Family Wellness Center/Lewis Family Aquatic Complex.
 Prevents and responds to emergencies.
 Enforces rules and regulations of PFWC.
 Maintains constant surveillance of patrons in the Aquatic Center.
 Makes sure water slides are working properly.
 Current lifeguard certification required.
-Certification class begins March 2019.
+Certification class begins Fall of 2019.